Jobless benefits expiring for almost 400,000 unemployed Georgians

-ATLANTA -- Nearly 400,000 unemployed Georgians who filed claims with the state Department of Labor last year at this time are going to have refile with the agency to continue receiving benefits.
+ATLANTA - Nearly 400,000 unemployed Georgians who filed claims with the state Department of Labor last year at this time are going to have to refile with the agency to continue receiving benefits.

 The coronavirus pandemic began to gather serious momentum in Georgia at this time a year ago, forcing businesses to close their doors and lay off employees.
 The initial wave of jobless Georgians who filed claims back then are bumping up against a 52-week benefit limit.